caananay/rockband-project/README.md

    4. User should be able to share music page on facebook or twitter.

    5. User should be able to play audio and video files embeded in website.

+   6. When booking the band, booking form submit button is enable only when form is filled.

+   7. Validate form fields for booking form.